-In order to meet this objective, a value for members assessment of the DC arrangements is carried out by the Trustees' investment consultant each year which benchmarks the fees that DC Section members pay, against those paid in It is assumed the current average level of contributions of £5,350pa is made each year.
+In order to meet this objective, a value for members assessment of the DC arrangements is carried out by the Trustees' investment consultant each year which benchmarks the fees that DC Section members pay, against those paid in relevant, comparator pension schemes with a similar level of DC investment assets.

-- 5. There are no charges levied on contributions. - 6.
-Values shown are estimates and are not guaranteed. - The projected growth rates for each fund or arrangement are as follows: Default Fund Growth Phase: 2.36% above inflation relevant, comparator pension schemes with a similar level of DC investment assets.
 It also considers how the cost of membership compares with the services and benefits received in exchange, which include scheme governance and management, investment, administration and communications services.
-The assessment recognises that the only charges borne by members are the charges deducted from the funds (i.e. the TERs shown above, plus transaction costs), while the charges for all
+The assessment recognises that the only charges borne by members are the charges deducted from the funds (i.e. the TERs shown above, plus transaction costs), while the charges for all other services are borne by the participating employers.